 With time ticking away England's nerves we're finally settled thanks to a late surging run from captain Gerrard.

 Substitute James Milner's ball over the top found the Liverpool midfielder who cut inside his man into the box.
 Once inside the England captain kept his cool despite being pulled back for an obvious penalty as he stretched out his leg to poke past Szczesny and secure England's tickets on the plane to Brazil.

-Lots of thanks goes to traditions holiday lighting and seasonal decor who basically provided me with the seed idea for this post in an twitter message they sent to me.
-They appear to be a great Madison based holiday decorator in the event that anybody's curious.
+Lots of thanks goes to Everlasting memorials who basically provided me with the seed idea for this post in an twitter message they sent to me.
+They appear to be a reputable gravestone manufacturer in Manitoba in the event that anybody's curious.

 Inspirations For This Article